EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 </details>
 <br>

 The first match statement here creates our initial population.
 Then we can carry over the nodes that match our search criteria and use them in a second match statement.
-The only remaining constraint is that the claims in the two match statements have different identities.
+The only remaining constraint is that the claims in the two match statements should have different identities in order to get the result we want.
 <br>
 Explore the graph result.
 Does the output make sense?
 <br>

-## **5. Exercise : Find all the physicians that collaborate with more than one provider.
+## **5.2 Exercise : Find all the physicians that collaborate with more than one provider.
 Limit the results to 30 nodes.**

 TIP: Use the logic from the example
 <details>
-  <summary> Help to Exercise 5 (Click to expand)</summary>
+  <summary> Help to Exercise 5.2 (Click to expand)</summary>

 ```
 match (ph:Physician)<--(m)--> (p1:Provider)
-match {...}<--(n)--> (ph)
+match {...}<--{...}-->{...}
-where p2.id<>p1.id
+where {...}<>{...}
-return p2,p1,ph,n,m
+return {...},p1,ph,n,m
 limit 30
 ```
 </details>

 <details>
-  <summary> Answer to Exercise 5 (Click to expand)</summary>
+  <summary> Answer to Exercise 5.2 (Click to expand)</summary>

 ```
 match (ph:Physician)<--(m)--> (p1:Provider)